 Completely transparent faceted Rhodochrosite and Rhodonite gems are rare and expensive, but transparent gems of average size will show a Pick-up response as easily as any Garnet.
-Body color is often different from colors found in typical red Garnet gems.
+Red body color is often different from colors found in typical red Garnet gems.
 However, transparent red Rhodochrosite from South Africa (below left) can closely resemble red Garnet, and orange Rhodochrosite can resemble Spesssartine.
 The rare transparent pink Rhodochrosite from China shown below (center) is the most magnetic natural transparent gemstone we have tested, surpassing Spessartine Garnet in measured susceptibility.
 If a magnet were the only identification tool used, transparent Rhodochrosite and Rhodonite could be mistaken for pink or red Malaya Garnet.
 The rare transparent Rhodonite from Brazil shown below (right) is as magnetic as red Spessartine Garnet.

 Translucent and Opaque Gems That Pick Up

 Rhodochrosite and Rhodonite are bright pink to red, mostly translucent to opaque stones that can show a Pick-up response.
 Opaque stones are commonly used as ornamental lapidary materials in the form of opaque slabs, cabs and beads.
 Large cabs can be too heavy to pick up with a magnet, but they show a strong attraction when floated.
-Rhodochrosite cannot be distinguished from Rhodonite by magnetic response.
+Rhodochrosite cannot be distinguished from Rhodonite by magnetic response alone.